Kansas Military and Veterans Benefits

 Learn more about Kansas State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation

-Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Kansas State Tax Benefits: Military survivor benefit plans are not taxed in Kansas.
+Kansas State Taxes on Military Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), and Retired Serviceman’s Family Protection Plan (RSFPP) Annuities: Survivor annuities are not taxed in Kansas.

-Learn more about Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Kansas State Tax Benefits
+Learn more about Kansas State Taxes on Military Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), and Retired Serviceman’s Family Protection Plan (RSFPP) Annuities

-Extension to file Taxes for Deployed Kansas Service Members : The Kansas Department of Revenue (KDOR) follows IRS guidelines for deployed resident Service members by extending income tax deadlines for 180 days after deactivation for filing returns, paying taxes, filing claims for refunds, and taking other actions.
+Extension to File Taxes for Deployed Kansas Service Members: The Kansas Department of Revenue (KDOR) follows IRS guidelines for deployed resident Service members by extending income tax deadlines for 180 days after deployment for filing returns, paying taxes, filing claims for refunds, and taking other actions.

 Learn more about Extension to file Taxes for Deployed Kansas Service Members